SirEelBiscuits/mesitype/README.md

     MesiType<float, 2, 0, -1>

 For simple units, where supported, literal overloads exist.
-These use float for the T arguement by default, but this is configurable - see the source for details.
+These use float for the T argument by default, but this is configurable - see the source for details.
 These can be invoked as any of:

 * _m